Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

 Berries, such as strawberries, blueberries, and raspberries, are rich in antioxidants called polyphenols, which have anti-inflammatory properties.
 They can help neutralize free radicals and reduce inflammation.

-How to integrate them: Add fresh berries to your cereals, yogurts, salads, or enjoy them as a snack.
+How to integrate them: Add fresh berries to your cereal, yogurt, salads, or enjoy them as a snack.

 5. Dark green leafy vegetables

-How to integrate them: Incorporate these vegetables into your salads, smoothies, stir-fries, or as a side dish for your main courses.
+How to integrate them: Incorporate these vegetables into your salads, smoothies, stir-fries, or as a side dish to your main courses.

-Nuts, such as almonds and walnuts, as well as flaxseeds and chia seeds, are rich in healthy fatty acids and antioxidants, helping to fight inflammation.
+Nuts, such as almonds and walnuts, as well as flax and chia seeds, are rich in healthy fatty acids and antioxidants, helping to fight inflammation.

-How to integrate them: Add them to your cereals, salads, yogurts or consume them in collation.
+How to integrate them: Add them to your cereals, salads, yogurts, or enjoy them on their own binding.

 7. Extra virgin olive oil